 I've had my $40 13-inch Lodge Cast Iron for several years now and am very happy with it.

 A Large, Enamel-Coated Dutch Oven

 There are many brands worth buying.
 Staub and Le Creuset are probably the most well-known brands of cast iron cookware.
 They're pricey, but high quality.
-My Martha Stewart one has served me very well over the last few years, and really seems like it's going to continue to last many more years to come.
+My Martha Stewart one has served me very well over the last few years, and seems like it's going to last many more years to come.
 I highly recommend it.

 Thermapen Mk4 Instant Read Thermometer

 The #1 reason to purchase an accurate instant read thermometer is to prevent over/under-cooking meat.
-Pressing your finger into a piece of meat to decide if it's done couldn't be less accurate.
+Pressing your finger into a piece of meat just isn't accurate enough.

 Aside from deciding when meat is cooked, it has other uses.
 For instance, many recipes call for liquids like water, oil, or milk to reach a certain temperature before completing the next step.
-Or you may want to be sure frying oil isn't getting too hot.
+Or you may want to be sure frying oil isn't too hot.
 Trust me, once you own it, you'll use this tool all the time.

 That's all for now!
 I will update this page regularly with new recommendations, but these should get you started.